aspnetzero/documents/docs/en/Getting-Started-Angular.md

 You can use EF console commands for development and Migrator.exe for production.
 But notice that; Migrator.exe supports running migrations in multiple databases at once, which can be useful in development/production for multi tenant applications.

-### Multi-Tenancy
+### Configure Multi-Tenancy

 ASP.NET Zero supports multi-tenant and single-tenant applications.
 Multi-tenancy is **enabled by default**.
 If you don't have an idea about multi-tenancy, you can read it on [wikipedia.org/wiki/Multitenancy](https://en.wikipedia.org/wiki/Multitenancy).
-If you don't want to create a multi-tenant application, you can **disable** it by setting **PhoneBookDemoConsts.MultiTenancyEnabled** to false in the ***.Core.Shared** project.
+If you don't want to create a multi-tenant application, you can **disable** it by setting **PhoneBookDemoConsts.MultiTenancyEnabled** to false in the ***.Core.Shared** project (name of the PhoneBookDemoConsts will be like *YourProjectName*Consts for your project).

 ### Run API Host

 Once you've done the configuration, you can run the application.
 Server side application only contains APIs.
 When you start the application you will see a login page:

+<img src="images/host-login-page.png" alt="Swagger UI" class="img-thumbnail" />

 **NOTE:** If your project is a merged project, you will not see the login page when you start the host project.
 Basically you need to manually navigate to http://localhost:22742/ui/login.

-<img src="images/host-login-page.png" alt="Swagger UI" class="img-thumbnail" />

-If you log in to host application, then you will see host main page:
+If you log in to host application, then you will see a page like that:

 <img src="images/host-home-page.png" alt="Swagger UI" class="img-thumbnail" />